mkerollos/SearchAssist-Toolkit/Blog/LLM Cost Optimization.md

     A--> F[LLM]-->Answer
 ```

-## The Challenge

-While the initial implementation of the SearchAI system was a success, we soon encountered a significant challenge – the astronomical costs associated with running the powerful language models required for this solution.
-We anticipated handling an overwhelming 500 million customer requests per year, which translated to a staggering $2 million annual bill for the AI system.
-This exorbitant cost was simply unsustainable for our business, and we found ourselves at a crossroads.
-We had to find a way to maintain the accuracy and efficiency of our AI-powered customer support while drastically reducing the operational costs.
-It was a daunting task, but our team was determined to find a solution.

 Our journey to find a solution took us through several interesting approaches, each offering unique benefits and tradeoffs.
 We focused on optimizing every step of our process, from how we prepared our data to how we leveraged different AI models.
 Let's walk through the key strategies we explored: